GWilloughby99/GWilloughby99.github.io/_posts/2020-01-21-stopandsearch analysis.md

 This is the highest rate since the end of 2015.

-A more accurate representation would be to use the [2016 police force breakdown estimates](https://news.npcc.police.uk/resources/appendix-tables-for-policing-the-pandemic-report1) as populations have changed since statistics were recoreded in 2011.
+A more accurate representation would be to use the [2016 police force breakdown estimates](https://news.npcc.police.uk/resources/appendix-tables-for-policing-the-pandemic-report1) as populations have changed since statistics were recorded in 2011.

 The rate per 1,000 was 13 - following the same trend of gradual increases over the past five years.